ianoci/EL-s-HUB/README.md

 ## Features
 - Fully functional on PC and mobile devices
 - Lightweight and optimized for performance
-- Works with script executors for Roblox
+- Works with any executor, as it utilizes the [Rayfield Library](https://docs.sirius.menu/rayfield)

 ## Compatibility
 [![PC](WIN.png)](https://example.com) [![Mobile](AND.png)](https://example.com)